tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 With all that out of the way, sit back, relax, put on your thinking cap and let's begin!

-## An Introduction: But What Is The Coronavirus Really?
+## An Introduction: So What Is The Coronavirus Really?

 ![Gadhbadh Virus]({{site.baseurl}}/images/virus.gif)

+As the saying goes: "Everyone wants to party, but nobody wants to do the dishes".

+Before we can get to the interesting stuff about the Coronavirus and COVID-19, the associated disease, it's a good idea get a relatively good grip of the basics.
+This won't take long!

 To understand the enemy in all its gory depth, we first have to get an image in our minds of what a virus actually is.
 Viruses are a huge topic and have a whole academic field in their own right.